samschott/maestral/CONTRIBUTING.md

 create and clean up a test config and to acquire a lock are provided in the `tests/linked/conftest.py`.

-If you run the tests locally, you will need to provide an access token for your own Dropbox account.
+If you run the tests locally, you will need to provide a refresh or access token for your own Dropbox account.
 If your account is already linked with Maestral, it will have saved a long-lived "refresh token" in your system keyring.
 You can access it manually or through the Python API:

 ```Python
 from maestral.main import Maestral